 - Waste - Setting targets to reduce significantly the amount of waste sent to landfill, improve EU recycling rates and create a "waste hierarchy" to ensure that as little is wasted and as much re-used as possible.

 - Environmental Impact Assessments (EIA) - Requiring that the most major transport, energy and other projects undergo EIA's before they can be approved.

 The EU also funds environmental projects across Europe through the LIFE programme.
 Since 1992, LIFE has co-financed over 4000 projects with over €3.4 billion from the EU budget.
 This includes projects in the UK: up to €30 million being provided in January 2016 to help the UK implement River Basin Management Plans which should help to improve water quality and prevent flooding.

 An example of how sustained EU action on the environment can produce real results is bathing water quality.
 Since 1976, EU legislation has required member states to both monitor and clean up bathing water (both inland and coastal) in their territory: this covers over 21,000 locations throughout the EU.
-Improvements have been dramatic: for inland bathing water, in 1991 less than 40% of sites were considered of excellent quality, but by 2014, 78% reached this standard.
-2014 saw 95% of all EU bathing water locations meet minimum standards, with 83% rated as excellent.
+Improvements have been dramatic: for inland bathing water, in 1991 less than 40% of sites were considered of excellent quality, but 2016 saw 96.3% of all EU bathing water locations meet minimum standards, with 85% rated as excellent.

 Much of EU environmental legislation is based on international guidelines and standards, such as standards of drinking water and recommendations on nitrate levels.
 If the UK were to leave the EU, these standards would still apply.
 This is particularly relevant if the UK still wanted access to the EU single market: Norway, although not an EU member, must implement large parts of EU environmental legislation, such as on pesticides and the Nitrates Directive.
 Norway is also required to implement the REACH Directive on chemicals, and all without a voice in its formation and reform.